dhamnanineha0801/Twitter-Data-Sentiment-Analysis/README.md

 The reuired data can be downloaded from the data folder above or the link provided in introduction section

+**Power BI Visualization**

+Some basic graphs were created to understand the model prections given in Power BI file uploded

 **Word Cloud Images**